 Free (or Cheap) College for Seniors and Retirees in All 50 States

-One such organization, the Osher Lifelong Learning Institute (OLLI), offers 125 programs on university and college campuses across the country to provide "intellectually stimulating, non-credit courses and educational activities, specifically designed for people who are 50 years of age or older."
+One such organization, the Osher Lifelong Learning Institute (OLLI), offers 125 programs on university and college campuses across the country that provide "intellectually stimulating, non-credit courses and educational activities, specifically designed for people who are 50 years of age or older."
 By paying an inexpensive membership fee, which varies between colleges, seniors can attend noncredit courses solely for the sake of learning — there are no tests or grades.

 In some cases, you have to go through the normal admissions process and be accepted at the college or university before you can enroll in individual classes.
 And while tuition may be waived, you may encounter fees to apply or register or to use labs, campus gyms or other resources tied to a particular class.
 You’ll also have to pay for books and other course materials.